 Cementing is an important aspect of drilling hydrocarbon wells as the cement is used for a variety of purposes including to secure and support casing strings, isolate zones for production purposes and solve various hole problems.
-In the cementing process, cement is used with a variety of additives that act as accelerators/ retarders/ density adjusters and fluid loss additives, etc. An outline of the proposed cementing program is detailed below in Table 5.
+In the cementing process, cement is used with a variety of additives that act as accelerators/ retarders/ density adjusters and fluid loss additives, etc. An outline of the proposed cementing program is detailed in Table 5.

-The cementing programs for technical guidance only.
-The final slurry designs for each casing sizes will be based on tests utilizing rig cement and water samples, recorded temperatures or other means of determining accurate bore hole pressures, temperatures, final shoe depths, callipered hole volumes etc. The final cementing program will be issued to the rig prior to each individual cement job.
+This illustrated cementing program is for technical guidance only.
+The final slurry designs for each casing size will be based on tests utilizing rig cement and water samples, recorded temperatures or other means of determining accurate bore hole pressures, temperatures, final shoe depths, callipered hole volumes, etc. The final cementing program will be issued to the rig prior to each individual cement job.
 The planned cementing programs are:

-- 13%" casing will be cemented by full bore cement head c/w 12.5ppg Lead and 15.8ppg Tail slurry with TOC at seabed. - Spacer for WBM shall be pumped prior to releasing bottom plug to improve cement quality. - 9%" casing will be cemented by full bore cement head c/w 12.5ppg Lead and 15.8ppg Tail slurry with TOC at 100m above 13%" shoe. - As the static bottom hole temperature is more than 110°C, blended class G cement will be used.
+- 13%" casing will be cemented by full bore cement head c/w 12.5ppg Lead and 15.8ppg Tail slurry with Top Of Cement (TOC) at seabed. - Spacer for WBM shall be pumped prior to releasing bottom plug to improve cement quality. - 95%" casing will be cemented by full bore cement head c/w 12.5ppg Lead and 15.8ppg Tail slurry with TOC at 100m above 13%" shoe. - As the static bottom hole temperature is more than 110°C, Class G cement blended with silica will be used.
 Also, as the isolation of reservoir interval is required, the tail slurry will include gas block additives and CO2 anti corrosion additives. - Spacer for SBM shall be pumped prior to releasing bottom plug to improve cement quality.